 A decade since the Great Recession, that façade is crumbling to reveal that the cracks beneath have only grown larger.
 But what lies underneath?
 The curtains are being pulled back to reveal something new, something better—a new, innovative legal industry.

 Those who are prepared can see the signs of the changes unfolding.

 Despite consecutive years of overall economic growth since 2008, the number of legal-jobs has yet to recover to pre-recession levels.
-Demand for law firm services have flat-lined or are on the decline.
-Corporations are investing their legal spending on in-house law departments instead of on outside counsel.
+Demand for law firm services has flat-lined or is on the decline.
+Corporations are investing their legal spending in in-house law departments instead of on outside counsel.

 The solid foundation of the old legal industry is giving way.
 Today, it is hunt or be hunted, as firms compete with each other over the ever-shrinking pool of corporate legal spending.
 Those firms that are the first to adopt the new principals of efficiency and value-oriented services are eating up the slow and outdated, as top-performing law firms consume those unwilling to change.

 The truth is that the 2008 recession was not the cause of this paradigm shift, but merely the accelerant.
 The financial turmoil of the Great Recession hid a much greater force that has been brewing ever since the advent of the personal computer and the world wide web—the technological advancement of the information age.

 For those who stubbornly resist, change can seem to be the enemy.

 But for those in the legal industry who are willing to embrace change—firms and corporations alike—the future is bright.
 For law firms, technology means increased efficiency, reduced overhead, and greater profits realized with less effort.
 For corporations, technology is the realization of total information parity in the marketplace.
 In the newly legal industry, the client and agent will no longer wage war—they’ll become true partners, under an innovative paradigm of a virtual marketplace that will significantly reduce or perhaps even eliminate the burdens of the old business.